melikaseddighi/melikaseddighi/README.md

 # 💫 About Me:
-I'm currently studying CSE in shiraz university
+I'm currently studying CSE at shiraz university

 ## 🌐 Socials: